AnthonyByansi/Git-GitHub-Mastery-Guide/Git & GitHub Mastery Guide/advanced-commands/bisect.md

 * Identify the first known bad commit.
 This should be a commit where the bug was present.
 If you're not sure when the bug was introduced, you can use `git bisect start` without any arguments to start bisecting from the current commit.
 Then you can use `git bisect bad` to mark the current commit as bad.
 * Start bisecting.
 Use `git bisect start` to begin the bisecting process.
 Git will automatically select a commit between the last known good commit and the first known bad commit.
 It will then ask you to test that commit to see if the bug is present.
 * Test the selected commit.
 Compile and run your codebase at the selected commit and determine whether the bug is present or not.
 If the bug is present, use `git bisect bad` to mark the commit as bad.
 If the bug is not present, use git bisect good to mark the commit as good.
+* Repeat the process.
+Git will then select another commit between the last known good commit and the first known bad commit, and ask you to test it.
+Keep repeating this process until Git has narrowed down the commit where the bug was introduced.

+* Identify the bug.
+Once Git has identified the commit where the bug was introduced, you can use git show <commit> to view the changes made in that commit.
+This can help you identify the specific code changes that introduced the bug.

+* Fix the bug.
+Once you've identified the code changes that introduced the bug, you can work on fixing it.
+You can do this by making changes to your codebase and then using git bisect to test whether the bug is still present.